k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/03_fabric_basic_LU/01_Fabric_main_flow_overview.md

 - How to populate and validate your LU implementation

-Please open your Fabric Studio and let’s start to define your first Fabric project, Data Sources and Logical Unit!
+NTT -> Use Fabric Studio and define Fabric project, Data Sources and Logical Unit